Pure Exploration Beyond Reward Feedback: The Role of Post-Action Context: Preliminaries and Problem Setup

-\end{proposition} This lower bound indicates that the optimal sampling strategy is to play each action $i$ in proportions to $w_i$, a solution of Equation~\eqref{eq: general_lower1}.
-Note that the bound is analogous to that of \cite{track-stop-garivier2016optimal}, with the key distinction that it depends on the context variable through $P^{\bmu}_{i}=\pr(Z, Y \mid X=i)$.
+\end{proposition} This lower bound indicates that the optimal sampling strategy is to play each action $i$ in proportions to $w^*_i$, a solution of Equation~\eqref{eq: general_lower1}.
+Note that the bound is similar to a previous result \citep{track-stop-garivier2016optimal}, with the key distinction that it depends on the context variable through $P^{\bmu}_{i}=\pr(Z, Y \mid X=i)$.